Frequently Asked Questions

 A recent InfoWorld compensation survey found that the average salary of computer professionals with an M.S. degree in Computer Science is US$14,525 more per year than the average salary of those without one.

 The Transcendental Meditation technique is a simple, natural, effortless procedure for reducing stress and awakening the total creative potential of your brain.
 It is easily learned and practiced twice a day, sitting comfortably with the eyes closed.
 It is not a religion or philosophy.
 It does not involve moral training, belief, or worship.
 More than five million people have learned the Transcendental Meditation technique throughout the world, including people of all ages, cultures, religions, and professions.
+Watch video:

 Students consider the practice of the Transcendental Meditation technique one of the keys to their academic and professional success.
 All students in the Computer Professionals Program are instructed in the Transcendental Meditation technique upon enrollment in the program.
 Twice-daily group practice of the Transcendental Meditation technique is a required part of the Computer Professionals Program.